Year 2 (national level 5):

-This module follows the preproduction pipeline for creating either a pitch bible for a children’s tv series or a Games Document for a 7-PEGI game.
-You will follow the process from visual and contextual research through concept art, story art, character design, environments, assets, linear and non-linear storytelling.
-You will create an animatic or walkthrough to demonstrate your concept’s viability.
-You will get to pitch your idea in a short presentation at the end of the module.
-You can work individually or as part of a creative team.
+Follow the preproduction pipeline for creating either a pitch bible for a children’s tv series or a games document for a 7-PEGI game from visual and contextual research through concept art, story art, character design, environments, assets, linear and non-linear storytelling.
+Create an animatic or walkthrough to demonstrate your concept’s viability.
+Pitch your idea in a short presentation at the end of the module.
+Work individually or as part of a creative team.

-There will also be the chance for further collaborations with BSc Game Development students.
+Collaborate further with BSc (Hons) Game Development students.

-You will get to create a music video for an artist of your own choosing either as part of a collaboration, or working alone.
-You will study the application of advanced After Effects – e.g. rotoscoping, tracking techniques, using green screen and keylight - and you can choose to apply any creative technique to your work.
-You will also explore the genre and contextual background to music and animation in film and games, to the title sequence as an art form as well as create an ident for yourself.
+Create a music video for an artist of your own choosing either as part of a collaboration, or working alone.
+Study the application of advanced After Effects e.g. rotoscoping, tracking techniques, using green screen and keylight - and choose to apply any creative technique to your work.
+Explore the genre and contextual background to music and animation in film and games, to the title sequence as an art form as well as create an ident for yourself.

-You will help to organise a showcase of your work at a public screening at the close of the academic year.
+Help to organise a showcase of your work at a public screening at the end of the academic year.

 - Design Theory 2 (20 credits)

-Seminars and lectures will continue the study of the context, development and theories behind your own chosen specialism and support your practical work, helping you to focus on your choice of dissertation topic in Stage 3.
+Continue to study the context, development and theories behind your own chosen specialism and support your practical work, helping you to focus on your choice of dissertation topic in Stage 3.